kellynvd/kellynvd.github.io/_posts/2019-06-26-my-career-change.md

 It also has the satisfaction of creating something that can still be useful to others: softwares transform and make life easier for people and directly or indirectly we end up making a difference for those who use them.

 And last but not least, I ended up finding that programming is really fun.
-Writing code is a creative process, there are several ways to do the same thing and different tools and languages.
+Writing code is a creative process,there are several ways to do the same thing and different tools and languages.
 Besides the sense of accomplishment when you can solve a very complicated problem and your code runs without any error is inexplicable.

 I have a long way to go, but do we have to start from somewhere right ?!
 Sometimes we have to take a few steps back or to the side, to reach our true goal.
 Starting over does not mean that you have failed, rather it is a way of recognizing that you might be following the wrong way and finally decided to take another path and face new challenges.
 Being happy is a matter of choice, find a purpose and let go of what no longer serves you.